jfinke/times/times/help.md

 There is no realistic limit.
 In other words, the user can input a pace of 0 minutes and 30 seconds.
 No human could run that fast.
 This does not calculate predictions, only multiples out the pace by the distance.

+A copy of the source code can be found at: https://github.com/jfinke/times

 This is a reactive interaction.
 There is no need to have a submit button.
 The app automatically recalculates when the user changes the minute or second fields.
 ```{r}
 # Some example calculations